Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: Characterisation of the sample of EELGs

-\subsection{Dust reddening}
+We find that most of the galaxies have $\beta>-2.6$, which indicates they are not super-blue and they are above the theoretical lower limit produced by dust-free pure stellar and nebular continuum emission \citep[e.g.,][]{Cullen2024}.
+Only $7$\% of the sample exhibits $\beta<-2.6$; however, none of these measurements are below this value at a level greater than $1\sigma$.

+\subsection{{Dust reddening}}

 The results obtained from the SED fitting indicate a wide diversity in global dust attenuation among the galaxies in our sample.
-The derived stellar E(B–V) values span a broad range, from $0.009$ to 0.46, highlighting significant variations in the amount of dust present within these systems.
+The derived stellar E(B–V) values span a broad range {with a median value of 0.09, but reaching values from} $0.009$ to 0.46, highlighting significant variations in the amount of dust present within these systems.
 As an alternative approach to estimating dust attenuation, we use the Balmer emission lines in the subset of galaxies where both \halpha~and \hbeta~are detected.
 By comparing the observed Balmer decrement (\halpha/\hbeta) to the theoretical ratio expected for case B recombination, we derive independent estimates of dust reddening for this subsample.